carvilsi/noeq/README.md

 ## Keymap:

+* **ctr-c**: 'exit' Stops NoEq and prompt if the current stack must be persisted on a file for further use on the next session.

 ### Stack manipulation

 * **up**: 'reverse' Performs a reverse operation over the stack elements
 * **left**: 'drop' Deletes the first element on the stack
 * **right**: 'swap' Swaps the two first elements on the stack
 * **down**: 'first' Swaps position of the first and last elements on the stack
+* **ctr-z**: 'undo' Performs an undo over the stack, return it to the previous state

 ### Math functions